-1. Your website cannot be found on the search engines.
+1. Use SEO to help your accounting website be found in the search results

 The success of every website revolves around being found on the search engines.
 In other words, your website needs to be towards the top of the search engines in order to generate new business for your practice.
 Otherwise, it's just another website that is lost in space, which is useless.